Krk: Prehistory

-Archaeological findings indicate that the island was inhabited continuously since the Neolithic period, although very little information about the earliest people is known.
+Archaeological findings have indicated that the island had been inhabited continuously since the Neolithic period, although very little information about the earliest people is known.
 In later periods, Greek and Latin sources refer to Κύριστα (Ancient Greek) or Curicta (Latin) as one of the Apsyrtidian or Electridian islands held by the people known as Liburnians.
 The Liburnians called the island "Curicum", which is the name assumed to have been given to the island by its original inhabitants.

 There are the remains of prehistoric settlements near Draga Bašćanska, as well as Bronze and Iron Age earthworks near Malinska, Dobrinj, Vrbnik and Baška.